55: No Such Thing As Samurai Nail Clippers

 They have online shopping.

 I'm just going to go on like this, like I've lost the plot.
-They've got MySpace, they've got eBay, they've got a little
+They've got MySpace, they've got eBay, they've got a lot of

 tree bay.